amient/affinity/README.md

 ## JavaScript (affinity.js)

 There is affinity_node.js file which contains the source for avro web socket implementation.
-It is based on a node avsc.js library which requires browserify tool to generate browser version:
+It is based on a node avsc.js library:

+    npm install avsc

+To generate final affinity.js for borwsers:

     npm install -g browserify